Mubelotix/insa-login-rememberer/README.md

 Both manifest v2 and v3 are supported.

 Use the `build.sh` script to build the extension.
-Rust and `wasm-pack` are required but the script should be able to install them automatically.
+[Rust](https://rust-lang.org/) and [`wasm-pack`](https://rustwasm.github.io/wasm-pack/) are required but the script should be able to install them automatically.
+The script is intended to run on Linux.